dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_for_dummies.md

 *   **Mocks** are objects pre-programmed with *expectations*, which form a specification of the calls they are expected to receive.

-If all this seems too abstract for you, don't worry - the most important thing to remember is that a mock allows you to check the *interaction* between itself and code that uses it.
+If all this seems too abstract for you, don'type worry - the most important thing to remember is that a mock allows you to check the *interaction* between itself and code that uses it.
 The difference between fakes and mocks shall become much clearer once you start to use mocks.